tiyd-rails-2015-05/tiyd-rails-2015-05.github.io/during/week4.md

 * Create migrations and models as needed
 * Add associations and validations
 * Create at least two unit tests for each model
-* Make sure that you can run `rake` successfully
+* Make sure that you can run `rake` successfully to run the tests
-* Make sure that you can run `rails server` and see a page in your browser
+* Make sure that you can run `rails server` and see the default page in your browser
+* Create the `candidates` controller with an `index` action
+* Make sure that you can access it in your browser
 * Push to GitHub
+* Create an estimate for the number of hours you expect to work to complete this assignment tomorrow night

 <!--

 ## Not yet covered

+* `rake db:drop` and `rake db:create`
 * Memoization (`||=`)
 * API More Complex Auth
   * https://developer.github.com/v3/#authentication